simopt-admin/simopt/docs/source/models/trafficsignal.rst

    +------------+------+-----+-----+-----+-----+-----+-----+-----+

-Each vehicle finds the shortest available path to its destination using the current road network.
-The traffic system opens at 8:00 AM and closes at 10:00 AM.
+Each vehicle finds the shortest available path to its destination using the road network.
+The traffic network opens at 8:00 AM and closes at 10:00 AM.
 Time is measured in seconds.
-When the system closes, any remaining cars in the queue exit immediately.
+When the network closes, any remaining cars in the queue exit immediately.

 Sources of Randomness
 ^^^^^^^^^^^^^^^^^^^^^